coder/coder/docs/contributing/documentation.md

   the specific number is uncertain (that is, "Set up your environments" even though you don't know if the user will have one or many environments)
-- When writing documentation titles, use the noun form, not the gerund form (e.g., "Environment Management" instead of "Managing Environments")
+- When writing documentation titles, use the noun form, not the gerund form (for example, "Environment Management" instead of "Managing Environments")
 - Context matters when you decide whether to capitalize something or not.
 For example,
   ["A Job creates one or more Pods..."](https://kubernetes.io/docs/concepts/workloads/controllers/job/) is correct when writing about Kubernetes.
 However, in other contexts, neither _job_ nor _pods_ would be capitalized.
 Please follow the conventions set forth by the relevant companies and open source communities.

 ## Third-party references